pthakkar9/CarND-LaneLines-P1/README.md

 - Apply [Canny Edge Detection](https://en.wikipedia.org/wiki/Canny_edge_detector) with `canny` function
 - Define area of interest by defining polygon and using `region_of_interest` function
 - Draw Hough Lines by applying [Hough Transform](https://en.wikipedia.org/wiki/Hough_transform) algorithm with `hough_lines` function with defined thickness
+    - Calculate slope of lines
+    - Divide lines into left or right lines
+    - Find the best left and right lines to display on final image
+    - Find two end points for these lines
+    - Draw lines between these two end points with given thickness
 - Create *final image* by adding Hough Lines on original image by using `weighted_img` function

 ### 2. Identify potential shortcomings with your current pipeline